2019 Pan American Games: Financing

-The total budget is estimated at US$1.2 billion, with $470 million in sports infrastructure, $180 million building the Pan American Village, $430 million spent in organization, and $106 million for other expenses.
+The total budget was estimated at US$1.2 billion, including $470 million spent on sports infrastructure, $180 million building the Pan American Village, $430 million spent in organization, and $106 million for other expenses.

 Athletes' Village

 9,500 athletes and team officials were accommodated in a complex with 1,700 units in Villa El Salvador.

 Torch relay

 The torch was sent from Mexico to Lima by sailboat, and the torch relay started in Machu Picchu.
-The torch had toured through 23 cities over 23 days and covered 5,500 kilometers en route to the Peru National Stadium in Lima on July 26, 2019, for the opening ceremony.
+The torch had toured through 23 cities over 23 days and covered 5,500 kilometers en route to the Peru National Stadium in Lima, where it arrived on July 26, 2019, for the opening ceremony.
 The cities include Machu Picchu, Ollantaytambo, Cusco, Puno, Lake Titicaca, Arequipa, Camaná, Nazca, Ica, Ayacucho, Huancavelica, Cerro de Pasco, Huánuco, Tocache, Tarapoto, Bagua Grande, Piura, Cajamarca, Trujillo and Huaraz.

 The Games

 Ceremonies

 The opening ceremony of the games took place on July 26, 2019, and the closing ceremony took place on August 11, 2019.